Captain America And Iron Man Embrace In Surprising New ‘Avengers: Endgame’ Trailer

 Presale tickets for the highly anticipated Avengers: Endgame film went on sale this morning, and as a special treat, Marvel Studios decided to drop a new trailer with it.
-The new clip came as a total surprise since marketing for the film has already produced two full-length trailers as well as two 30-second TV spots.
-The newest trailer comes in and a minute long and is made up of almost entirely new material.
+The new clip came as a total surprise since marketing for the film has already produced two full-length trailers, as well as two 30-second TV spots.
+The newest trailer comes in at a minute long and is made up of almost entirely new material.

-Most Marvel Cinematic Universe fans caught a glimpse of the new trailer on Instagram when the Russo brothers, Marvel Studios and the official Avengers page shared it on their timeline.
+Most Marvel Cinematic Universe fans caught a glimpse of the new trailer on Instagram when the Russo brothers, Marvel Studios, and the official Avengers page shared it on their timeline.

 “If we do this, we’d be going in shorthanded,” Bruce Banner (Mark Ruffalo) says at the beginning of the trailer.

 “Yea, you mean ’cause he killed all our friends?”
-Colonel Rhodes (Don Cheadle) responds.
+Colonel James Rhodes (Don Cheadle) responds.

-The trailer then pans to a distraught Natasha Romanoff (Scarlett Johansson) sitting in the rain while sporting her lengthy red-to-blonde locks which have been a major teaser for a time jump in the film.
+The trailer then pans to a distraught Natasha Romanoff (Scarlett Johansson) sitting in the rain while sporting her lengthy red-to-blonde locks, which have been a major teaser for a time jump in the film.
 Steve Rogers (Chris Evans) is then featured looking at himself pensively in a mirror, presumably at the Avengers compound, before the Marvel Studios logo appears.

-Nebula (Karen Gillan) and Rocket (Bradley Cooper) are then seen sitting together holding one another’s hands as they likely mourn the deaths of their Guardians friends.
+Nebula (Karen Gillan) and Rocket (Bradley Cooper) are then seen sitting together holding one another’s hands, as they likely mourn the deaths of their Guardians friends.

 Avengers: Endgame Trailer Breakdown: Story Reveals & Secrets You Missedhttps://t.co/QIH9Kclzlw pic.twitter.com/MYFcQMngG8